pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 ```

 ## dependencies penguins-eggs on Alpine (to be completed)
-We lack `pxelinux` and others... but the real problem is understand `mkinifs` and in that way can digest `filesystem.squashfs` and chroot on it.
+this are that we need, almost complete...
+The problem is understand `mkinifs` and in that way can digest `filesystem.squashfs` and chroot on it.

 ```
 sudo apk add \